fabianwesterbeek/tiger/README.md

 ##  ⚙️ Reproducing the results

-Detailed instructions of reproducing the results (both of the reproduction and extensions) can be found in [Reproducibility Instructions](REPRO.md)
+Detailed instructions of reproducing the results (both of the reproduction and extensions), including the setup of datasets and environments, can be found in [Reproducibility Instructions](REPRO.md).